PZI Teacher Archives

 John revisits the awakenings and koans of the great teachers, among them Yunmen and Linji.
 The love, and attention, and faithfulness at the heart of the stories and teachings of the Chan ancestors is their gift to us.
 And everything we bring to it is an addition into this great heritage, and is part of the layering.
 Transcript from a video talk in Fall Sesshin 2019.

-Placebo, Chronic Fatigue & Dormitive Principles
+Placebo, Chronic Fatigue, & Dormitive Principles

 I’m getting used to the thought that many things that seem as if they belong in the realm of the body are also influenced by the mind.
 Placebo studies indicate that even surgery can be a placebo.
 In medical school the faculty will sometimes say to students that they should use a drug a lot when it first comes out while people still believe in it.
 There is a Zen koan that goes “The whole world is medicine,” and the joke is that it could go, “The whole world is placebo.”

-Dharma Theme: Summer Sesshin 2021 in the Palace at the Blue Cliff
+Dharma Theme: Summer Sesshin 2021 – In the Palace at the Blue Cliff

 Here is a curation of sesshin dharma talks on a single page, for easy finding and listening.
 A sesshin is always more than the sum of its parts or its recorded talks.
 There are morning rituals, greetings, incense passed magically through the screen, the changing light, rich silences, moments of humor, tech gremlins, tears, synchronicities, dogs barking, dreams, and awakenings that we share.
 It is the timeless play of the universe, with each other.
 As recorded in the PZI Digital Temple, June 22-27, 2021.